 Here’s an excerpt from my review of The Space Between which will appear in the April issue of Hi Fructose magazine:

 These stories move past the concrete, into the supernatural.
 Characters drop in and out of dreams, rise above the span and fall below the water line, move between childhood and midlife crisis, and come ultimately in and out of life.

 The book is available now from Furnace Press.

 John Law is Special Projects Coordinator for Laughing Squid and a guest blogger.
 He is also a proud accomplice and associate of such noted cabals as Survival Research Labs, Dark Passage, and Cyclecide.
 And he is a known wrangler of The Dogminican Trinity, a trio of mysterious and ginormous canine heads which often appear in times of benign creative cacophony or unrepentant mischief around the Bay Area.

 A true multimedia threat, John co-produced and appears in the film Head Trip a documentary about those same dog heads making the trip from SF to NYC for a Laughing Squid show and in the process fraternizing with every roadside attraction along the way.

-Finally, here’s a clip from a talk & slideshow that John gave last December about his personal experiences with bridges in San Francisco and elsewhere:
+Finally, here’s a clip from a talk and slideshow that John gave last December about his personal experiences with bridges in San Francisco and elsewhere.